p-durlej/newsys/README.md

 ### Rebuilding after making changes

-If you just made a change in the source code and want to recompile, you should firstly source some environment variables into the current shell by running . s/env.sh
+If you just made a change in the source code and want to recompile, just run the gmake command in $HOME/os386/src.

-Then just run the gmake command.
+It is no longer required to firstly source s/env.sh.

 Of course the toolchain is required.
 Again, amd64 is built by default.
-If you want to build i386 instead, set ARCH=i386 in the environment.
+If you want to build i386 instead, set ARCH=i386 in the environment or run gmake ARCH=i386.

 ## Program development